|Help / Frequently Asked Questions|

 I read Bruce Schneier's review that said TrackMeNot doesn't work; is he right?No. First, his comments targetted the initial alpha release of TMN which is significantly different from the current version.
 Second, he misconstrues the goals of TMN.

-I would love to use TrackMeNot; why doesn't it work with browsers other than Firefox?Our resources are limited but we would be happy to collaborate with others who would like to develop TMN for other browsers.
+I would love to use TrackMeNot; why doesn't it work with browser X?As an open-source, academic research project, our resources are limited.
+However we would be happy to collaborate with those interested in developing TMN for other browsers.

 I would love to use TrackMeNot in my language; is it supported?We have been working extensively to make TMN easily translatable into more languages.
 There are currently versions in Danish, German, French, Croatian, Dutch, Portuguese and Chinese.
 We would be happy to collaborate with anyone wishing to extend TMN to their language!